numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 - :math:`n_s`, the number of swaps.
 - :math:`r_s`, the swap range.

-Starting with the identity permutation :math:`p`, we apply the swaps defined above by taking :math:`p_{\pi}(1), p_{\pi}(2), \dots, p_{\pi}(n_s)`, successively, as first swap variable.
+Starting with the identity permutation :math:`p` and another permuation :math:`\pi`, drawn uniform at random, we apply the swaps defined above by taking :math:`p_{\pi}(1), p_{\pi}(2), \dots, p_{\pi}(n_s)`, successively, as first swap variable.
 The resulting vector :math:`p` will be the desired permutation.